Bio / cv

 About Cecilia Dougherty

 I’ve been a video artist since the mid-1980s.
-Before that, I was a painter, self-taught and working on my own, but loving it.
-Besides video, I’m a photographer, a cyber artist, an anti-theorist and a writer as well.
+Before that, I was a painter, self-taught and working on my own.
+I’m a photographer, a web artist and a writer as well.
 My videos have screened in many venues internationally, and I’ve participated in many film festivals and gallery shows.
-For the past couple years I’ve been creative interactive fiction as well.

-My videos are archived at the Pacific Film Archive in Berkeley, and The Video Data Bank in Chicago is my distributor.
-My cyber art is archived at Cyland Video Archive, an international digital art archive.
+My videos are archived at the Pacific Film Archive in Berkeley, and The Video Data Bank in Chicago and the Film-makers’ Cooperative distribute my work.
+My web art is archived at, and distributed by, Cyland Video Archive.

 Interactive Fiction / IF

-In the past five years, I’ve been creating Interactive Fiction.
-I created two long IF stories including Time Before Memory (2019) and a sequel, Shanidar, Safe Return (2023).
+My most recent works are Interactive Fiction, including Time Before Memory (2019) and its sequel, Shanidar, Safe Return (2023).
 The setting for Time and Shanidar is prehistoric Eurasia.
 The characters are Cro Magnons and Neanderthals.
-They’re definitely speculative fiction (sci-fi) and are based on a lot of research into the time-period of 40,000 years ago.
+These interactive stories are speculative fiction and are based on a lot of research into the time-period of 40,000 years ago.
+They include original graphics and photography, as well as an extensive soundtrack.

 Drift and Ride

-Ride is about public transit, which became much less of a safe option during the pandemic.
+Ride is about NYC public transit, which became a much less safe option for getting aorund town during the pandemic.
 The piece is not about options, however.
 It’s about people-watching.
 Public transit offers a glimpse of chance encounters, meetings, conversations, New York street style, the mix and mashup of the residents of our city.

 Writing

-I learned the most about writing from Georges Perec, the French 1950s-60s chronicler of everyday life.
-His work showed me how to escape ideology while keeping a clear head on issues that effect all of us – climate, wealth inequity, racial justice, women’s oppression, human rights.
-I don’t usually write directly about those things – I’m not a journalist.
-Rather, consideration of those things make evident an inherent connectivity and interactivity of everything, from the quantum to the universal.
-I like to think about ways of observing the present moment openly and freely, without judgment or motive.
+I learned a lot about writing from reading Georges Perec, the French 1950s-60s chronicler of everyday life.
+His work showed me how to escape ideology while keeping a clear head on issues that effect all of us.
+Issues such as climate change, wealth inequality, struggles for racial justice, women’s rights and bodily autonomy, freedom from war, human rights.
+I don’t usually write directly about those things directly, but their makes evident an inherent connectivity between everything, from the quantum to the universal.
+Perec illustrated ways of observing the present moment openly and freely, without judgment or motive.

-In 2013, my book, called The Irreducible I: Space, Place, Authenticity, and Change, was published by Atropos Press and is based on my doctoral dissertation.
-Writing The Irreducible I pushed me out of theoretical thinking and into looking at situations and circumstances of naturally forming connectivities and the pathways to social change.
+In 2013, my book, called The Irreducible I: Space, Place, Authenticity, and Change, was published by Atropos Press and is based on my doctoral dissertation of the same title.
+Writing The Irreducible I pushed me out of theoretical thinking and I began to look at the naturally forming connectivities and the pathways to social change available in most situations and circumstances .

 You can read a selection from The Irreducible I here.